Find Grad Schools

 21 Yearly Graduations

 The 13th most popular school in the country for social work majors who are seeking their graduate certificate is University of Central Florida.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-During the 2020-2021 academic year, 21 people received their graduate certificate in social work from UCF.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+During the most recent year for which we have data, 21 people received their graduate certificate in social work from UCF.
+About 63% of this group were women, and 63% were students from an underrepresented racial-ethnic group.

 #14